Attestation Schemas

 Overview

-Zipwire Attest uses two main attestation schemas on the Base blockchain through the Ethereum Attestation Service (EAS).
-These schemas provide different levels of verification and privacy protection for users.
+Zipwire Attest uses eight attestation schemas on the Base blockchain through the Ethereum Attestation Service (EAS).
+These schemas provide different levels of verification and privacy protection for users, including basic proof of personhood, age verification, compliance verification, and selective data disclosure.

 Schema Types